ANT-CYJ/wangEditor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 WangEditor is a web rich editor that use typescript develop.
-It depends on native `execCommand API` and `selection API`.
 It's lightweight, simple, use convience and open source.

 It support most of modern browsers: Chrome, Firefox, Safar, Edge, QQ, IE11 and so on, not support mobile browers.